Information about plants & gardens for Brisbane & Qld

 Some hibiscus varieties for general landscaping in Qld

-The following are a selection of cultivars that are easily grown and widely available in Queensland.
+The following are a some cultivars that are easily grown and widely available in Queensland.
 Generally, the flowers aren't as spectacular as some of the more highly developed exhibition types, but the bushes are tough and surprisingly drought tolerant once established.
 Over time, pictures will be added to help you choose varieties and help you identify hibiscus that you may have already growing in your garden, given most of the following are old, tried and tested varieties.

 Pink, white and green variegated foliage.
 Red flowers.

 Known as 'Ruth Wilcox' in Australia, this pink-flowered cultivar is more correctly called 'Albo-Lacinatus'.
 Common in the older suburbs of Brisbane.

 White and green variegated foliage and red flowers.
 (Sometimes confused with H. rosa-sinensis 'Cooperi')

 Known as 'Dainty White' in the USA.
 It was discovered as a mutation from the less frequently seen 'Dainty Pink'.